 - Environmental impact is very low – including limited water use.

 - Engines are delivered and installed in modules, sized for needed capacity.

 The units operate similar to a backup generator with an engine shaft coupled to a generator.
 The RICE units are housed inside a building with an exterior resembling that of a warehouse.
 The exhaust system is located outside the building and includes stacks.
 A fan-cooled radiator bank also is located outdoors.

-A total of 15 acres or more is desired for each site.
-The station footprint would be approximately six acres.
-The remaining space would be used for support infrastructure and parking.
+Each site is more than 15 acres, with the generating station footprint approximately six acres.
+The remaining space will be used for support infrastructure and parking.

-Commercial operation is planned for 2019.
+Commercial operation is planned for the second quarter of 2019.
 At that time or soon after, we expect to be in position to retire our coal-fired Presque Isle Power Plant.